6871296/6871296/README(en).md

 2. [DataIO](https://github.com/6871296/DataIO.git)

 DataIO is my favorest repo, also not one of them. you can use a variety of functions (which is all typed by hands without `hash` needed `hashlib`, no depention, no generaion, no copy) to edit your JSON files easily.
 This'll also add automatically install, semi-automatically uninstall external modules in the newer versions.

+## `contributing` branch usage
+1. `contributing` branch is opened for convenient development of recommended repos. you can debug with `contributing` branch without forking.
+2. please **say that you need to use this branch** and **look if other peoples are using this branch** before using to defend repo confusion.
+3. Don't use this branch too long maliciously.
+4. **DON'T USE `dev` BRANCH WITHOUT PERMISSION!!!**

 ## Commit rules